-Looking after children skin is very important.
-For my own kids, they don’t go a day without cleansing with water and a face cloth and moisturising with shea butter and coconut oil cream that I made.
+Looking after children’s skin is very important.
+For my own kids, they don’t go a day without cleansing with water and a face cloth and moisturising with shea butter/coconut oil whip that I made.
 I know that when the kids get older I’d have to step up their routine.

 Children can grow up so fast.
 One minute, they’re running around and scattering Lego on the floor, and the next thing you know, they’re spending lots of time in front of the mirror, worrying about their skin and hair.
 Throughout the changes that they’ll go through in life, it’s important to be there for them every step of the way, especially when it comes to hygiene and skincare.